google/briolette/docs/design/concepts.md

     which links the address to the business cryptographically (and ideally in a human readable way).
 This is intended to provide additional assurance against point of sales or online malicious-in-the-middle-style attacks.
-  - May provide tax ideification disclosure in receipts for the consumer and linkage to the system operator to see funds received at a merchant address.
+  - May provide tax identification disclosure in receipts for the consumer and linkage to the system operator to see funds received at a merchant address.
   - Must be able to delegate funds acceptance to frontend webservers or point-of-sales units without giving access to the keys necessary to spend